googleapis/google-cloud-java/RELEASING.md

 4. Run `releasetool start`.
 Select "minor" or "patch" for the release type.
 This will bump the artifact versions, ask you to edit release notes, and create the release pull request.

-  Note - be sure to make these notes nice as they will be used for the release notes as well.
+  **Note:** be sure to make these notes nice as they will be used for the release notes as well.

 5. Run `git clean -x -f -d` to put the repo in a clean state.